gary-crosby/asteroidattack/README.md

 The game isn't perfect, it contains some sloppy/inefficient code, and it could use a few gameplay embellishments but it works.

+You must run the game on a local server.

 ## Credits:

 Audio assets except success.mp3 from www.kenney.nl used under CC0 license.